 Introducing the new principal of Cape York Girl Academy, Baressa Frazer

 As an Indigenous woman and educator, Baressa Frazer does not demand anything unreasonable of non-Indigenous Australians, but simple acknowledgement, and ears to listen.
 A Wik woman from Aurukun, Baressa has made an incredible journey from leaving school in Year 9, to a doctoral student and a fitting appointment as school principal of Cape York Girl Academy.
 Fitting, because her personal journey very much mirrors that of her students.
-Cape York Girl Academy is an educational sanctuary for young Indigenous women whom the system has either neglected, or not made the effort to find a place for.
+Cape York Girl Academy is an educational sanctuary for young Indigenous women whom the education system has either neglected, or not made the effort to find a place for.
 They are no less passionate about their education than any other Australian students, but have instead faced unique hardships – such as teenage pregnancy, or expulsion from other schools – along the way.
 “Schools aren’t a place where every child feels safe.
 It certainly didn’t feel right for me, so I left.
 I knew there were alternative pathways present for me to take advantage of,” Baressa says.

 At the age of 17, Baressa fell pregnant with her first child, and was facing the prospect of raising her infant son as a single parent.
 Deciding that the road without financial empowerment and opportunity was not going to be the one she would take, she enrolled in TAFE and became a qualified land management ranger.
 But it was during this period of continual and enthusiastic learning that Baressa discovered her educational capabilities.
 “So, after a while working as a ranger, and with the guidance of my mother and role model – who was a bi-lingual educator herself – I elected to return to university and study to become a teacher,” she says.
 “But when I was there, I noticed I was the only Indigenous person enrolled in my course.”